 Why earn this degree from UNT?

 The Learning Sciences (LS) as a field has been growing over the past 30+ years.
 LS is still new to UNT, first launching in the Fall of 2023.
 Our LS community in the College of Education is both similar and unique from the broader field.
 Like the broader field, we are dedicated to understanding how sociocultural systems impact learning and designing innovative and transformative opportunities for learning through collaborative partnerships.
 Unlike most LS programs, the LS concentration in Educational Psychology allows students to take courses exclusively in the evenings so that they can continue to work in districts, museums, and other settings where they can implement their developing expertise in consequential ways and supports full-time students as well.
 Additionally, the LS faculty in EPSY at UNT have significant expertise in multiple qualitative, design, and collaborative-based research approaches and collaborate with other LS scholars across the US including at universities (e.g., Vanderbilt University, the Ohio State University) and research institutes (e.g., SRI International).
-Finally, as part of the broader Hispanic-Serving and Minority-Serving Institution at UNT, our program is positioned particularly well to serve the needs of these communities both in supporting doctoral students to develop their research expertise and in serving the learners within these communities across the DFW area and beyond.

 Application to the Learning Sciences Concentration in the Department of Educational Psychology